Moondance (Van Morrison song): Personnel

+Certifications

 Covers

 There have been many recorded versions of the song and it is also a very popularly performed instrumental band song.

 "Moondance" is the opening tune on I Feel You, the 2011 album released by Herb Alpert and Lani Hall.
 Covers by Jonathan Rhys Meyers and Chris Botti were featured on the 2007 movie August Rush.
 Michael Bublé released a cover on his self-titled album in 2003.
 Ramsey Lewis and Nancy Wilson covered "Moondance" on the 2002 album Meant to Be.
-Other covers by notable musicians and entertainers include: Greg Brown, Georgie Fame, Kathie Lee Gifford, Ute Lemper and Will Martin.
+Other covers by notable musicians and entertainers include: Greg Brown, Georgie Fame, Kathie Lee Gifford, and Ute Lemper.